 And again, I believe the worst day in the Biden presidency so far.

-The stunning defeat came only hours after Kristen Cinema confirmed her stance against Biden's plan to change the filibuster rules, ending any hopes that the White House had on passing their insane voting reform law.
+The stunning defeat came only hours after Kristen Sinema confirmed her stance against Biden's plan to change the filibuster rules, ending any hopes that the White House had on passing their insane voting reform law.

-It went exactly as we predicted it would go.
+The Supreme Court 6-3 decision, it went exactly as we predicted it would go.

 What did I say?